Coronavirus updates: 2 passengers die after leaving 'chaotic' cruise ship - 41NBC News | WMGT-DT

 “Attempts to block routes, block hospitals, not allow Ukrainian citizens into Ukraine – this does not show the best side of our character.
 Especially when you consider that most passengers are people under 30 years of age.
 For many of us, they are almost like children.”

-The Ukrainian authorities say all passengers on board had been screened twice for the virus before being allowed to fly, but that was not enough to quell the protesters.
+The Ukrainian authorities say all passengers on board had been screened twice for the virus before being allowed to fly, but that was not enough to quell the protests.

 Ukraine has no confirmed cases of the virus. — Oksana Parafeniuk and Reuters

-China warned on Thursday that it might take more action against the Wall Street Journal, a day after revoking the press credentials of three of the U.S. newspaper’s correspondents over a column that China said was racist.
+China warned Thursday that it might take more action against The Wall Street Journal, a day after revoking the press credentials of three of the U.S. newspaper’s correspondents over a column headline that Chinese authorities said was racist.

 “We are not interested in the structural divide at the WSJ,” he said.
 “There is only one media agency called the WSJ, and it must be responsible for what it has said and done.”